igorp74/ToDo/Documentation/Examples.md

 ### Default

-this format shows all relevant data related to tasks formated to be functional and logical
+this format shows all relevant data related to tasks and formated to be functional and logical

 ![image](https://github.com/user-attachments/assets/f8a5bfe5-8617-4e0e-b590-588f96d4e214)